antoinefink/anki-ai-enrichment/README.md

-# CSV AI Enrichment using GPT or Perplexity
+# Anki and CSV AI Enrichment using GPT or Perplexity

 This script enriches CSV columns using **Perplexity** or **OpenAI's GPT**.
 You can either update an existing column or add a new one.
 It is especially useful for quickly adding data to a file or programmatically fixing existing data.